 ¼ cup Just Eggs (can be omitted)

 150 grams (5 ¼ oz) vegan butter, cold and diced (like Earth Balance)

 1 cup (120 grams) dairy free vanilla custard* recipe below

 1/2 cup (125 ml) plant based milk or vegan butter for brushing buns

 1/2 cup (50 grams) shredded coconut

 2 cups (500ml) non-dairy milk (I used soy)

 ¼ cup (70 ml) cornstarch

 You can check it by sticking a wooden spoon in the sauce, and it if coats the back of the spoon, it’s good.
-Remove from heat and whisk in the sugar until it’s dissolved.
+Remove from heat and whisk in the vanilla extract or paste.